Oleksandr Kunytskyi: Biography

 He has vocational education.
 He studied at Vocational and Technical Education center No 6 in Zaporizhzhia (Confectionery specialization).

 He is a head of Chystyi Kharkiv (Clean Kharkiv) public organization.

-According to media, apart from Ukrainian citizenship Kunytsky has also Israeli citizenship.
+According to media, apart from Ukrainian citizenship, Kunytskyi has also Israeli citizenship.
 As of 29 August 2019, he was wanted by police because of a fight with the ATO participant.

 Kunytskyi has been included into the database of the Myrotvorets site due to violation of the legislation of Ukraine on citizenship by obtaining a second citizenship, which is not allowed in Ukraine.
 According to Article 19 of the Ukrainian Law on Citizenship, the voluntary acquisition by a citizen of Ukraine of citizenship of another state is the basis for losing Ukrainian citizenship.

 Political career

 Kunytskyi was People's Deputy candidate as a member of Servant of the People party in the 2019 parliamentary elections (constituency No 169, Kyiv district, part of the Moscow district of Kharkiv).
 In the constituency, Kunytskyi gained 47.99% of the total vote.
 At the time of the election, he was a non-partisan individual entrepreneur, living in Kharkiv.

 He is a member of the Verkhovna Rada committee on law enforcement, a co-chair of the group for Interparliamentary relations with the State of Israel, and a head of the group for Interparliamentary relations with the Republic of Peru.

-He is the Servant of the People party member.
+He is a member of Servant of the People.

 According to the journalists of the Radio Liberty, Kunytskyi uses his parliamentary mandate for his personal interests related to his business, "Autoenterprise" company, which is one of the key players in the electric car market in Ukraine.
 The People's Deputy is engaged in advertising of business that contradicts provisions of the Constitution of Ukraine.
 The head of the company Dmytro Nikonov stated that Kunytskyi was his business partner while being a People's Deputy.